rapidsai/docs/maintainers/gpuci.md

 Variables:
     - BRANCH

-This script is run with a parameter of `major`, `minor`, or `patch` to indicate what to release.
+This script is run with a parameter of `major`, `minor`, or `patch` to indicate what to release. gpuCI determines this based on where the commit is coming from.
+Merge commits from `branch-*` are minor releases whereas commits directly to master are patch releases.
+Major releases must be manually triggered.

 The script should calculate the next version and update the source code, build scripts, and documentation with the new version.

 **Note:** The script must export `NEXT_FULL_TAG` as the full `x.y.z` version.